RadekVyM/SimpleToolkit/docs/SimpleToolkit.SimpleShell/Transitions.md

   - `PushingAnimation` - a method returning an `NavigationTransitionInfo` object that is applied on page pushing
   - `PoppingAnimation` - a method returning an `NavigationTransitionInfo` object that is applied on page popping

-> Visit the official WinUI documentation for more information about the [`EntranceThemeTransition`](https://learn.microsoft.com/en-us/uwp/api/windows.ui.xaml.media.animation.entrancethemetransition) and [`NavigationTransitionInfo`](https://learn.microsoft.com/en-us/uwp/api/windows.ui.xaml.media.animation.navigationtransitioninfo) classes.
+> Visit the official WinUI documentation for more information about the [`EntranceThemeTransition`](https://learn.microsoft.com/en-us/windows/windows-app-sdk/api/winrt/microsoft.ui.xaml.media.animation.entrancethemetransition) and [`NavigationTransitionInfo`](https://learn.microsoft.com/en-us/windows/windows-app-sdk/api/winrt/microsoft.ui.xaml.media.animation.navigationtransitioninfo) classes.

-The `PlatformSimpleShellTransition` class implements the `ISimpleShellTransition` interface.
+If a property is set to `null`, the default option is used.

+#### `SimpleShellTransitionArgs`

+Each of these methods takes a `SimpleShellTransitionArgs` object as a parameter.
+This object provides useful information which can help deciding which animation should be used:

+- `OriginPage` of type `VisualElement` - page from which the navigation is initiated
+- `DestinationPage` of type `VisualElement` - destination page of the navigation
+- `OriginShellSectionContainer` of type `VisualElement` - `ShellGroupContainer` from which the navigation is initiated.
+Can be `null` if no container is defined
+- `DestinationShellSectionContainer` of type `VisualElement` - destination `ShellGroupContainer` of the navigation.
+Can be `null` if no container is defined
+- `OriginShellItemContainer` of type `VisualElement` - `ShellGroupContainer` from which the navigation is initiated.
+Can be `null` if no container is defined
+- `DestinationShellItemContainer` of type `VisualElement` - destination `ShellGroupContainer` of the navigation.
+Can be `null` if no container is defined
+- `Shell` - current instance of `SimpleShell`
+- `IsOriginPageRoot` - whether the origin page is a root page
+- `IsDestinationPageRoot` - whether the destination page is a root page
+- `Progress` - progress of the transition.
+Number from 0 to 1.
+For platform-specific transitions, this property is always set to 0
+- `TransitionType` - type of the transition that is represented by `SimpleShellTransitionType` enumeration:
+  - `Switching` - new root page (`ShellContent`) is being set
+  - `Pushing` - new page is being pushed to the navigation stack
+  - `Popping` - existing page is being popped from the navigation stack

 #### Setting a transition

 `PlatformSimpleShellTransition` can be set to any page via the `SimpleShell.Transition` attached property.
 If you set a transition on your `SimpleShell` object, that transition will be used as the default transition for all pages.
+Transitions can be set on each page individually.

 When navigating from one page to another, **transition of the destination page is played**.